Variations in traffic light operation: Australian turn arrows

 In Victoria, Australia, some intersections of this type employ a turn arrow without the red arrow.
 This would turn green with the main signal, before turning yellow, then off, giving priority to oncoming traffic.
 The nationwide standard seems to now include a red arrow that turns off.
 This arrow turns red simultaneously with the main light.
 After the cross traffic has had its turn, the arrows on opposite sides would both turn green, until one side runs out of right-turn traffic.
 In any case, when both sides of the intersection turn green, the corresponding arrow will turn off after a short delay, thus working similarly to the old Victorian standard.
-This method has the advantage of being controlled during peak-hours, where controllers would be able to prevent the arrow from turning off in extreme peak-hour traffic, but causes confusion as drivers expect a light to be on when three are present.
+This method has the advantage of being controlled during peak hours, where controllers would be able to prevent the arrow from turning off in extreme peak-hour traffic, but causes confusion as drivers expect a light to be on when three are present.

 Pedestrian crossings

-Flashing pedestrian red
+Flashing red at pedestrian crossings

 In Australia, New Zealand, some SADC countries (such as South Africa), Canada and most of the US, a flashing red or orange pedestrian signal is used at between green and steady red; it means "complete crossing but do not start to cross".
 This has a similar meaning to European flashing green, but means that if a pedestrian glances at it, they will not enter an intersection without enough time to leave.
 In the US and in parts of Canada, Australia and New Zealand (e.g., Auckland CBD) pedestrian signals which count down the number of seconds (see Timers below) until cross traffic has the right of way are becoming popular at heavily used pedestrian crossings such as in urban shopping districts.

+Turkey

+A 2025 academic study found that “current regulations such as pedestrian crossings and traffic lights are not enough to provide a sense of safety for pedestrians.“ Another 2025 study claimed that running a red light is against traffic regulations.
+The Vienna Convention on Road Signs and Signals specifies that a flashing amber light allows drivers to proceed with particular care, however Turkey reserves the right to use a flashing red light on a minor road at times when traffic is light.
+A flashing red light means stop, then proceed if the road is clear.A government document says that pedestrian crossings are only safe if everyone follows the rules.